 - Obfuscating Stupidity: According to the above interview, Nona is apparently very bright if scatterbrained.

 - Obnoxious In-Laws: Both sets, really.
 Sally's mother is a constant belittler.
 Ted's parents are dour borderline alcoholics.
+At some point Ted's mother was reinvented as an Extreme Doormat to his layabout brothers, who Sally finds frustrating to deal with because she can't stop trying to do everything for people.

 - Pointy-Haired Boss: Ralph, Sally's former boss.
 He was eventually demoted to her co-worker before she was reorg'd to the marketing department.